semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 ## How to configure Semgrep in CI to split up a monorepo

 When scanning a repo with Semgrep in CI, the base command is `semgrep ci`.
-To understand this default setup for your source code manager (SCM) and CI provider, see [Getting started with Semgrep in continuous integration (CI)](/docs/semgrep-ci/overview).

 To split up your monorepo, you need to make two changes.
 First, use the `--include` flag to determine *how* you want to logically split up the code.
 Second, update the `SEMGREP_REPO_NAME` environment variable to assign findings to separate projects in Semgrep Cloud Platform (SCP).